Trust Is an Inside Job

 We can meet the unknown like a leader sitting at the conference table without all the answers, yet grounded enough to listen, discern, and take the next step.

-Trust is not built on certainty.
+Trust does not arise from certainty.

 Trust does not mean we always know what to do.

-Over time, this becomes less effortful.
+Gradually, this becomes less effortful.

-Not because life has become predictable.
+A quiet knowing settles in, replacing constant vigilance.
+Not because life has become certain,

-But because we have become more present.
+but because we have become more available to ourselves.

 A simple practice